1. What does SHEA stands for?

 The SHEA study is developed by the Kinder Institute for Urban Research at Rice University.
 Professor Stephen L. Klineberg is the principal investigator of this research project.
-Ms. Jie Wu oversees this research and take responsibility to implement the details of the project.
+Ms. Jie Wu oversees this research and takes responsibility for the implementation of the details of the project.

-4. Why the geographic sampling area is in Harris County, not including Fort Bend County or Montgomery County?
+3. Why was the geographic sampling area in Harris County, and why did it not include other counties, such as Fort Bend County or Montgomery County?

-We will concentrate on Harris County, since almost 70 percent of everyone in this vast, ten-county, multi-centered metropolitan region (the model example of an "MCMR") still reside in Harris County.
+We concentrate on Harris County, since almost 70 percent of everyone in this vast, ten-county, multi-centered metropolitan region (the model example of an "MCMR") still resides in Harris County.

-The survey is aiming for 1,250-1,500 respondents in Harris County to participate in each survey, in order to be able to get a wide range of people in terms of age, ethnicity, income, and to be zero in the differences among the area residents.
+The surveys each have reached approximately 1,200 respondents in Harris County.
+This enabled us to get a wide range of people in terms of age, ethnicity, income, and to be zero in the differences among the area residents.

-6. What languages do you conduct the interviews in?
+5. What languages did you conduct the interviews in?

-The survey will be conducted in English and Spanish.
+The survey were conducted in English and Spanish.

 The SHEA study is majorly funded by the Houston Endowment, Inc.

 The Survey Research Institute (SRI) at the University of Houston's Hobby Center for Public Policy administered the telephone interviews.